 It might be possible to repay some of your loan, increase your monthly repayments in order to shorten the term of your loan, or make partial repayments.
-Whether you can do this penalty free depends on the terms of the loan which you signed when you originally took out the loan.
+Whether you can do this penalty-free depends on the terms that you signed when you originally took out the loan.
 You will find this in your loan documents.

 While there is no set amount, an early repayment charge is usually equivalent to one or two months’ interest.
 However, if you have a large loan this could rack up to several hundred pounds.

 The earlier in the term you repay the loan, the higher the charge as the interest component of the loan repayment makes up a higher proportion of the repayment, the earlier in the loan term it is.
 So it may make sense to pay off a loan if it has been going for some time.

 An early repayment charge can add a considerable cost to your loan so work out the figures carefully before going ahead, and ask for more information from your lender about potential charges.
 Your lender should make it clear how much it will cost you in total.

 If you think you will want to repay your loan before the end of its term, then you must look for more flexible loans and check which loans apply a charge and which allow early repayment.

 Please do not forget if you move an existing loan into a debt consolidation loan, you will still be liable for an early repayment penalty.